Google Wants Its New Pixelbook to Win the Laptop and Tablet Battle - Slashdot

 Re: (Score:2)

+Chromebooks have always had a "dev screw", a switch (originally a screw) that allows you to switch the device into "dev mode".
+In that mode, all verification of the bootloader and OS is disabled and you're free to install anything you want on it.

+Google engineering actually has a pretty strong cultural belief that it's important that users be able to fully "own" their devices.
+Google can't force that view on Android device makers, but actually has managed to force it on Chromebook makers.
+So you can be cer

-advertising company (Score:3)
+advertising company (Score:4, Interesting)

 I would rather not get my hardware and OS from a company that generates over 90% of its income from advertisements.